LaingBuisson

+In 2016, William Laing stepped down as chairman, replaced by former health secretary, Stephem Dorrell.

 Consulting includes work for investors and Government.
-It was awarded a contract by the Department of Health and Social Care in October 2018 to review the NHS-Funded Nursing Care rate, which determines payments by the NHS for nursing home care in England. and has assisted the Competition and Markets Authority in investigations.
+It was awarded a contract by the Department of Health and Social Care in October 2018 to review the NHS-Funded Nursing Care rate, which determines payments by the NHS for nursing home care in England.
+It has also assisted the Competition and Markets Authority in investigations.